bulletmark/mpr/README.md

 your program will be automatically restarted and redisplayed each time you save your changes.
-Since all bytecode compilation is done on your host, not on the remote device, your development workflow is faster to build, load, and run; and device memory usage is significantly reduced.
+Since all bytecode compilation is done on your host, not on the remote device, your development workflow is faster to build, load, and run; and device memory usage and fragmentation is significantly reduced.
 Note that you can specify default options for this command locally in your working directory in mpr-xrun.conf, or globally in ~/.config/mpr-xrun.conf.

 positional arguments:
   prog                  name of .py module to run, e.g. "main.py".
 If not